milano cortina logo

 The Province of South Tyrol has signed an agreement with the Department for Public Security of the Ministry of the Interior and the South Tyrolean Transport Structures Ltd (STA) at the Safety Park driving safety centre in Vadena.

-A special unit of the State Police, the First Response Operational Unit - North East Department based in Lombardy, will use the driving safety centre to complete several courses: The unit will then be deployed at the Milan-Cortina 2026 Olympics, a major event that will also take place in South Tyrol.
+A special unit of the State Police, the First Response Operational Unit - North East Department based in Lombardy, will use the driving safety centre to complete several courses: The unit will then be deployed at the Milan-Cortina 2026 Olympics, a major event also in South Tyrol.

 Useful links